Motorola Edge 60

 • Resolution is 1220 x 2712 px on Motorola Edge 60 and 1080 x 2372 px on Oppo Reno14 F 5G.

-• HDR10 support is available on Motorola Edge 60 but not on Oppo Reno14 F 5G.
+• HDR10 support is present on Motorola Edge 60 but not available on Oppo Reno14 F 5G.

-• HDR10+ support is available on Motorola Edge 60 but not on Oppo Reno14 F 5G.
+• HDR10+ support is present on Motorola Edge 60 but not available on Oppo Reno14 F 5G.

-• Chipset (SoC) is MediaTek Dimensity 7300 on Motorola Edge 60 and Qualcomm Snapdragon 6 Gen 1 on Oppo Reno14 F 5G.
+• The chipset is MediaTek Dimensity 7300 on Motorola Edge 60 and Qualcomm Snapdragon 6 Gen 1 on Oppo Reno14 F 5G.

 • CPU speed is 4 x 2.5 & 4 x 2 GHz on Motorola Edge 60 and 4 x 2.2 & 4 x 1.8 GHz on Oppo Reno14 F 5G.